Sndpred/EDA-DataCleaning/README.md

 **Tech Layoffs 2022–2023: Data Cleaning and EDA with SQL**

 This project involves data cleaning and exploratory data analysis (EDA) on global tech layoffs using SQL.
-The goal is to prepare raw data for meaningful analysis and uncover trends in layoffs across industries, companies, and time.
+The goal is to prepare raw data for meaningful analysis and identify trends in layoffs across various industries, companies, and time periods.
 **Dataset**

     Source: Kaggle - Layoffs 2022